AntonSarr/anomeda/docs/index.md

 # Installing

+*anomeda* is availale from PyPI.
+You may run a `pip install` command:

+`pip install anomeda`

-The [GitHub repo](https://github.com/AntonSarr/anomeda) contains the source and built distribution files in *dist* folder.
+Also, the [GitHub repo](https://github.com/AntonSarr/anomeda) contains the source and built distribution files in *dist* folder.

 You must have such packages be installed: